Pandaqi/gmtk-jam-2024/bot-bouldering/non_game/bot_bouldering.md

 # To-Do Crucial

+UI:
+* Include fonts I picked
+* Create the ink bar in the center (multi-color, perfectly centered)
+* Create the horizontal list of pencils next to it => hover to show tooltip
+* Create treasure/lives display too

+PROGRESSION:
+* Unlock stuff as we go, raise the size of the mountain (and the available ink) every time
+* A game over screen + semblance of a tutorial
+* => Tooltips for elements on the mountain

+GAMEPLAY:
+* Figure out gravity/freefall mechanic.
+Probably ...
+  * Going out of bounds just falls down to the ground and you go again.
+  * Give the player that one button to "let go" and fall, until they press the button again.
+* Auto-Move enemies
+* Keep only powerups that actually work now.
+Add: TELEPORT and BOMB (removes obstacles/enemies in close range)

 * Create auto-freefall mechanic => you let go, once you're "below" the map, your freefall resets
 * Create the option for an obstacle to "auto-move" => it will draw a random line from its position through the mountain, and then auto-follow at a speed the player can see
 * Create the actual UI + tooltips